 Tips for Installing Interior Trim

-The first step is the planning phase, decide what your budget will be and then you can determine what type and how much trim material you will use and need.
-You will need precise measurements for this phase, as you do not want any excessive waste or to have to order more material during the installation process that may be special order.
+The first step is the planning phase.
+Decide what your budget will be and then you can determine what type and how much trim material you will use and need.
+You will need precise measurements for this phase, as you do not want any excessive waste or have to order more material during the installation process that may be special order.

 There is a certain cost to value ratio when installing interior trim.
 You can only add value up to a certain point with trim, after that point no matter how extravagant you get it doesn’t add any more value (your house may still appraise for the same amount, no matter how much trim you add).
 You will want to be aware of this aspect when you are in the planning phase.

 You will also need to make sure that you already have or can acquire the proper tools needed to install trim.
 Also, you’ll need to know the proper procedures to coping trim, cutting and connecting compound miter cuts, and know which fasteners to use during installation.
-Additionally, be aware that if you use paint grade trim gaps in the joints can be concealed with a little skill and a caulking gun, but if you use stain grade trim then how it is installed is how it looks when it is 100% finished.
+Additionally, be aware that if you use paint grade trim, gaps in the joints can be concealed with a little skill and a caulking gun.
+However, if you use stain grade trim, then how it is installed is how it looks when it is 100% finished.

 Having Trim Professionally Installed

 A skilled finish carpenter is equipped with the proper tools, which makes a big difference in the quality of craftsmanship.
-Not only are the correct tools important but also it as just important to have knowledge and experience in estimating, measuring, cutting and installing trim.
+Not only are the correct tools important, but it is also just as important to have knowledge and experience in estimating, measuring, cutting and installing trim.
 A professional craftsman is insured, licensed and bonded to protect the value of your home.

-If you’re considering having a professional upgrade your home with interior trim, give Hatter and Sons, Incorporated a call.
-For the best in for all types of renovations, new home building and service, call Philip Hatter today @ (540)569-6351 for a consultation.
+If you’re considering having a professional upgrade to your home with interior trim, give Hatter and Sons, Incorporated a call.
+For the best in all types of renovations, new home building and service, call Philip Hatter today @ (540) 569-6351 for a consultation.